joejenett/iwebthings/_posts/2019-02-16-following-the-dailywebthing-linkport-and-daily-pointers-on-the-fediverse.md

 categories:
   - i-webthings
 ---
+Update 05/21/23: The information below no longer applies.
+Thanks.

-I’m pleased to announce _the dailywebthing linkport_ and _dailywebthing daily pointers_ are now available on the Fediverse.
+<div style="text-decoration:line-through;">I’m pleased to announce _the dailywebthing linkport_ and _dailywebthing daily pointers_ are now available on the Fediverse.
 It&#8217;s easy to follow either (or both) of these linkblogs from your Mastodon client.

 To follow the _linkport,_ search for _@the.dailywebthing_ in your client&#8217;s search form and follow: